leuski/markdown-preview-server/README.md

 through your chosen processor, wraps it in a styleable HTML template, and auto-reloads the page whenever the file changes on disk.

-It is designed to pair with **BBEdit**'s "Preview in Browser" hook, but the preview URL is a plain HTTP endpoint, so any editor that can open a URL on save works.
+It ships with helper scripts for **BBEdit** that open the preview from the Scripts menu, but the preview URL is a plain HTTP endpoint, so any editor that can open a URL works.

 ## How it works